orionelse/terraformfundamental/README.md

 # terraformfundamental
-# Propose to use with Terraform fundamental Documentation
+# Purpose to use with Terraform fundamental Documentation

 ### Table of contents